Elect JUAN PAGÁN

 Juan is the former director of the New York City Housing Authority (NYCHA) of the Dr. Pedro Albizu Campos and the Bernard M. Baruch Houses Community Centers, a New York State (NYS) Credentialed School-Age Child Care Provider.
 There he oversaw the NYCHA Children’s After School and Summer Day Camp Programs, and the Teen-Age Evening Programs where he served as an administrator, and guitar & music teacher.
 City supervisors recognized Juan’s persevering concern for the children in his care designating the Baruch Center as an official haven for high-risk children.

-Juan is a life-long community member – a citizen representative of the Lower East Side and District #2.
+Juan is a life-long community member – a citizen representative of the East Village and our District.
 He has lived in NYCHA’s Housing Developments well over 45 years.

 Juan, a former correction officer, worked in prisons in upstate NY and in New York City (circa 1985).